UPDATE 2-Canada's Competition Bureau probing agriculture companies for alleged anticompetitive practices

 “We believe the actions we took in this matter fully comply with Canada’s competition law,” Bayer said.

+In a statement, Cargill said it was fully cooperating with the Competition Bureau’s investigation.

+“Cargill conducts business in a legal, ethical and responsible manner in each country where we do business – and Canada is no exception,” the company said.

-BASF and Cargill were not immediately available for a request for comment.
-(Reporting by Kelsey Johnson in Ottawa and Arundhati Sarkar in Bengaluru; Additional reporting by Shanti Nair in Bengaluru; Editing by Anil D’Silva)
+BASF was not immediately available for a request for comment.
+(Reporting by Kelsey Johnson in Ottawa and Arundhati Sarkar in Bengaluru; Additional reporting by Shanti Nair in Bengaluru; Editing by Anil D’Silva and Jonathan Oatis)